bcgsc/tasrkleat-TCGA-analysis-scripts/README.md

 <cite>Recurrent tumor-specific regulation of alternative polyadenylation of
 cancer-related genes</cite>.
 BMC Genomics.
 2018;19:536</a>

+### Notebooks

-Notebooks related to result reproduction are mostly in `analysis-notebooks`.
+Those notebooks that related to result reproduction are mostly in `analysis-notebooks`.
 For details, please see the `README.md` inside each folder.

 ### Run codes